apache/doris/docs/en/docs/lakehouse/multi-catalog/iceberg.md

 ### Create Catalog based on Iceberg API

-Use the Iceberg API to access metadata, and support services such as Hive, REST, and Glue as Iceberg's Catalog.
+Use the Iceberg API to access metadata, and support services such as Hive, REST, DLF and Glue as Iceberg's Catalog.

 #### Hive Metastore